Oren-T/i2i_teaming_tools/planning/architecture.md

        * For each active project, parse `reminder_offsets` (e.g. `"3,7,14"`).
        * For each offset, compute `due_date - offset`; if equals today, send reminder email to assignees.
     2. **Status-change digest**:
+       * Read current project statuses from Main Projects File (all rows with `project_id` and `project_status`).
-       * Join current project statuses to Status Snapshot by `project_id`.
+       * Read previous statuses from Status Snapshot sheet.
-       * For rows where `project_status` changed, group by person (lead \+ assignees).
+       * Join by `project_id` and identify rows where `project_status` differs between current and snapshot.
+       * For projects with status changes:
+         * Group by person (project_lead_email + assignee_emails).
-       * Send one email per person summarizing changed projects.
+         * Send one email per person summarizing all projects where status changed.
-       * Overwrite Status Snapshot with latest statuses.
+       * After sending all digest emails, overwrite Status Snapshot with current statuses (all active projects).
+       * Note: If a project exists in Main Projects File but not in snapshot, add it to snapshot.
+If a project exists in snapshot but not in Main Projects File (deleted/hidden), remove it from snapshot.
     3. **Late status**:
        * For projects where due date is today and status is not “Completed”, set `project_status = Late` (or similar).
     4. **Calendar sync (safety net)**: